mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/guess.png">
         <p>
           After my initial research on <a href="https://blog.mgechev.com/2018/03/18/machine-learning-data-driven-bundling-webpack-javascript-markov-chain-angular-react/">"Machine Learning-Driven Bundling.
-The Future of JavaScript Tooling."</a>, I had a conversation with <a href="https://twitter.com/addyosmani">Addy Osmani</a> and it turned out that we're both solving similar problems.
+The Future of JavaScript Tooling."</a>, I had a conversation with <a href="https://twitter.com/addyosmani">Addy Osmani</a> and it turned out that we're both working on solving similar problems.
         </p>
         <p>
           Together with <a href="https://twitter.com/addyosmani">Addy</a>, <a href="https://twitter.com/kylemathews">Kyle</a>, and <a href="https://twitter.com/katiehempenius">Katie</a>, we decided to join forces under the project <a href="https://github.com/guess-js/guess">Guess.js</a>.